in28minutes/in28minutes.com/_posts/2019-02-01-in28minutes-connect.md

+---
+layout:     post
+title:      in28Minutes Connect - connecting experts with the learners
+date:       2019-02-01 12:31:19
+summary:    in28Minutes Connect - connecting experts with the learners.
+categories: in28Minutes, in28Minutes Connect
+permalink:  /in28minutes-connect
+---

 ## Aim

-- Give you a platform to share your expertise
+- Give Experts a platform to share their expertise
-	- We are requesting you to be part of this because we think you are an expert and have a passion towards what you do!
-	- With this platform, you get the opportunity to (possibly) share your vision, passion and knowledge with  43,000 Subscribers on YouTube (https://www.youtube.com/rithustutorials) and 100,000 Students on Udemy (https://www.udemy.com/user/in28minutes/)
+	- With this platform, experts get the opportunity to (possibly) share your vision, passion and knowledge with our  43,000 subscribers on YouTube (https://www.youtube.com/rithustutorials) and 100,000 learners on Udemy (https://www.udemy.com/user/in28minutes/)
 - Create Great Programmers from India
 	- There are awesome programmers from India doing great work across the world.
 However, as a percentage of IT professionals, the number of awesome programmers remains miniscule.
 - Promote Online Learning in India
 	- We think Online Learning is a great socio economic leveller.
 Online learning has come a long way in the last few years around the world.
 However, adoption in India remains slow and we want to increase adoption by bringing online learning at an early stage - college and industry entry level.
 We belive once you start learning online, it will remain your No 1 choice of learning.
 - Give Learners exposure to
-	- Behind the scenes look at you - stories, lessons, beliefs and vision!
+	- Behind the scenes look at experts - stories, lessons, beliefs and vision!
 	- What's happening in the industry?
 	- How can they adapt?